CORPORATE EMPLOYEE BENEFITS

 Most health plans offer a dependent status for family members/significant other.
 They have the same benefits as the main insured.

 Direct Billing Provider Network

-A sudden, critical condition of a patient’s health which demands immediate, live-saving action.
+A sudden, critical condition of a patient’s health which demands immediate, life-saving action.
 Emergencies involve seriously injured/critically ill patients.

-Medical emergency transport (ambulance, airflight) to the nearest medical facility suitable to the needs of a critically ill or seriously injured patient.
+Medical emergency transport (ambulance, air flight) to the nearest medical facility suitable for the needs of a critically ill or seriously injured patient.